FrancesCoronel/personal-website-v3/content/podcast/become-a-tech-queen.md

 ## 1. Express your interest 💬

-If you're interested in being on Tech Queens, fill out this form: https://bit.ly/become-a-tech-queen

-Feel free to [connect with me through LinkedIn](https://linkedin.com/in/fvcproductions) afterward.
+If you're interested in being on Tech Queens, [contact me via my website](/contact/) or [connect with me through LinkedIn](https://linkedin.com/in/fvcproductions).

-If we’re not connected already, feel free to send an invite over and I’ll happily accept.

-We will be using LinkedIn to message each other and coordinate on assets, etc.

 ## 2. Schedule an initial chat via Calendly 📆